 Mortality hazards or other estimates of years of life lost (from the literature)

-The DOMH has specifically asked for a ranking of mental illness among other conditions.
+The DOHMH has specifically asked for a ranking of mental illness among other conditions.
 To fulfill this request, we will need to analyze a set of other common conditions, as well.
 These will include other high burden diseases, including heart disease, cancer, accidents, stroke, and COPD.
 This analysis will involve replicating the analyses from the 2011 Global Burden of Disease report for established market economies, but substituting the prevalence data for New York City.
+We will incorporate smoothing approaches to align with the goal of small-area DALY estimates in the setting of limited prevalence data.

 To estimate the economic burden of psychopathology, we will calculate the costs associated with: